Journal Selection for MEDLINE

-The LSTRC evaluates journals for MEDLINE based on 5 critical elements, listed in the table below.
-Examples of the types of questions the LSTRC may consider for each element are also provided.
+The scientific and editorial quality assessment for MEDLINE focuses on 5 critical elements, listed in the table below.
+Examples of the types of questions the reviewers may consider for each element are also provided.

 ²In fields of research where scientific rigor may not apply, the journal’s methodological rigor will be evaluated.

 ³NLM’s definition of “significance” is adapted from the NIH Office of Extramural Research website; specifically, significance considers the importance of the problem investigated in the article, as well as whether the article will improve scientific knowledge, and the article’s relative contribution to the field.